arthurkrupa/gree-hvac-mqtt-bridge/README.md

       - high
 ```

-### How to power on/off

-Hass.io doesn't supply an on/off switch.
-As a workaround, switch mode to "NONE" to power off or any other to power on.

 ## Configuring HVAC WiFi

 1. Make sure your HVAC is running in AP mode.
 You can reset the WiFi config by pressing WIFI on the AC remote for 5s.